wacncontent/CustomizeTool/removeCommentOutput2/articles/sql-database/sql-database-export.md

 - An Azure subscription.
 If you need an Azure subscription simply click **FREE TRIAL** at the top of this page, and then come back to finish this article.
 - An Azure SQL Database.
 If you do not have a SQL database, create one following the steps in this article: [Create your first Azure SQL Database](/documentation/articles/sql-database-get-started).
-- An [Azure Storage account](/documentation/articles/storage-create-storage-account) with a blob container to store the database backup.
+- An [Azure Storage account](/documentation/articles/storage-create-storage-account) with a blob container to store the BACPAC.
 Currently the storage account must use the classic deployment model so choose **Classic** when creating a storage account.

 ## Export your database

-Open the SQL Database blade for the database you want to export as a .bacpac file:
+Open the SQL Database blade for the database you want to export.

+> [AZURE.IMPORTANT] To guarantee a transactionally consistent BACPAC file you should first [create a copy of your database](/documentation/articles/sql-database-copy) and then export the database copy.

 1. Go to the [Azure Preview Portal](https://manage.windowsazure.cn).
 2. Click **BROWSE ALL**.